Tupolev Tu-144: Yegoryevsk crash

 On 23 May 1978, the Tu-144 supersonic passenger jet was to make a test flight before delivery to Aeroflot.
 At an altitude of 3,000 m, a fire started at the APU located in the port wing.
 A turn was made to return to the airport and both engines located in the right wing (engines no. 3 and 4) were shut down and the aircraft began to lose altitude.
 Fire trailed the aircraft and the cockpit filled with smoke.
 Subsequently, the no. 1 (outer left) engine failed.
 Six minutes after the fire started, the crew managed to belly-land the aircraft in a field near Yegoryevsk.
 On impact, the nose cone collapsed under the fuselage, penetrating the compartment in which two flight engineers were seated, killing both.

 It was later determined that, 27 minutes prior to the ignition, a fuel line had ruptured, causing eight tons of fuel to leak into several compartments on the right wing.
 The fuel readings were judged incorrect by the flight engineers and thus were not reported to the commander.
 In addition to the two flight engineers killed on impact, six other crewmembers were injured.
+The Tu-144 was withdrawn from passenger service soon afterward, though a 2019 post-mortem by CNN reported that it was already "on its way out" before then.